This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Working hours during Ramadan in Dubai and the UAE

 It’s worth noting that some types of workers may not be eligible for reduced working hours during Ramadan, as specified in the Executive Regulations of the Labor Code.
-Additionally, it’s important to be aware that commuting time from home to work will not be considered as work time, unless otherwise stated in the employment contract.
+Additionally, it’s important to be aware that commuting time from home to work will not be considered work time unless otherwise stated in the employment contract.

 For more details on the working hours during Ramadan in Dubai and the UAE, please refer to our article below: